-We might sometimes feel as if everyone else “gets it” (this thing we philosophically call life) but us.
+I sometimes feel as if everyone else “gets it” (this thing we philosophically call life) but me.
 Perhaps, everyone else is connected in a way that I am not.
 Nothing feels more isolating or lonely than feeling disconnected and alone.

-We are not alone, of course.
+I don’t think I am alone in feeling this way, though.
 This is the human condition.
-If we are being brutally honest about it, this is the reality.
+If we are being brutally honest about it.
+This is reality.

 Tim Keller, the famous leader of Redeemer Presbyterian Church in Manhattan, says there is “an irreducible, unavoidable solitude about the human condition”.
 He finds this reality expressed, among other places, in Proverbs:

 We are complicated beings.
 Though we might view ourselves at times as only bodies, only emotions, only minds, we are all of those things and much more.

 Self-help books try to make the complex simple, but they ultimately fail.
 Psychology often gets lost in the complexity and fails.
 These things may help, but they are band-aids covering up a deeper, more fundamental issue.